surma/surma.dev/content/things/rust-to-webassembly.md

 // For Web, it's advisable to use `instantiateStreaming` whenever possible:
 // const response = await fetch("./my_project.wasm");
-// const {instance} = await WebAssembly.instantiateStreaming(response, importObj);
+// const {instance} =
+//   await WebAssembly.instantiateStreaming(response, importObj);

 instance.exports.add(40, 2) // returns 42
 ```

 And suddenly, we have pretty much all the power of Rust at our fingertips to write WebAssembly.

 Special care needs to be taken with functions at the module boundary (i.e. the ones you call from JavaScript).
 It’s best to stick to types that map cleanly to [WebAssembly types] (like `i32` or `f64`).
 If you use higher-level types like arrays, slices, or even owned types like `String`, it will compile, but yield a unexpected function signature and will generally become harder to use.
-More on that later!

 ### ABIs

-On that note: While compiling Rust to WebAssembly works with our code, there's actually no guarantee by Rust that the signature `rustc` generates for our function will remain the same between releases of Rust.
-One day we might update to a new release of Rust and just recompile our Rust code, and suddenly our accompanying JS code isn't able to call our exported functions correctly anymore.
-How `rustc` is translated from Rust to a WebAssembly (or any other ISAs) is part of the ABI.
-Currently, our functions use implicitly Rust’s internal ABI, which is allowed to change between releases.
+On that note: While we are successfully compiling Rust to WebAssembly, there's actually no guarantee `rustc` won’t change the function signatures when you compile them next time.
+One day we might update to a new release of Rust to recompile our code, and suddenly we have to invoke our functions with our parameters in a different order or even with different types.

+The way function parameters are passed from caller to callee (in memory with specific alignment?
+As an immediate value in a register?...) and how Rust-level types are translated to the ISAs types is part of the Application Binary Interface definition, or “ABI” for short. `rustc` uses Rust’s ABI by default, which is allowed to change between releases.

-To stabilize this situation, we can explicitly define which ABI an exported function should be using using the [`extern`][extern] keyword.
-One long-standing choice for inter-language function calls is the C ABI, which we'll encounter again later.
+To stabilize this situation, we can explicitly define another ABI for a function to conform to by using the [`extern`][extern] keyword.
+One long-standing choice for inter-language function calls is the C ABI, which we will use here.

 |||codediff|rust
   #[no_mangle]